Double Higgs Production via Vector Boson Fusion in SMEFT

 Explicit formulae for the leading order helicity amplitudes are provided in Appendix~\ref{App:DiHiggs:WWHH:Ampl} for the $WW\rightarrow HH$ process and in Appendix~\ref{App:DiHiggs:ZZHH:Ampl} for the $ZZ\rightarrow HH$ process.
 All amplitudes and corresponding numerical results in this section were generated using the following chain of programs:

 The new feature of this analysis is the {\em consistent} inclusion of $O(1/\Lambda^4)$ dimension-6$^2$ terms.
 Neglecting such terms e.g. in normalisation factors $Z_h, Z_W, \ldots$ between weak eigenbasis and physical fields (see Refs.~\cite{Dedes:2017zog,Dedes:2023zws}), leads to error by a factor of ${\cal O}(10)$ in the amplitudes when the dimension-6$^2$ terms are relevant.
 Even more important is the fact that, failure of a consistent truncation in $Z$-normalisation factors here would lead to gauge-fixing parameter dependent results and therefore meaningless $S$-matrix elements.
-This omission, often done in the literature of theoretical and experimental studies for high energy processes, may turn out to be important in setting bounds to Wilson coefficients or predictions for physical observables in SMEFT.
+This omission may turn out to be important in setting bounds to Wilson coefficients or predictions for physical observables in SMEFT.

 Inspecting the formulae for helicity amplitudes displayed in Appendices~\ref{App:DiHiggs:WWHH:Ampl} and~\ref{App:DiHiggs:ZZHH:Ampl} one can see that contributions from some dimension-6 operators ($Q_{\varphi\Box}, Q_{\varphi D}, Q_{\varphi B}, Q_{\varphi W}, Q_{\varphi WB}$) may grow linearly with $s$.
 Including dimension-6$^2$ terms does not change this conclusion, the new contributions have the form $C^2 s/(G_F \Lambda^4)$.
 However, corrections to amplitudes due to some dimension-8 operators ($Q_{\varphi^4 D^4}^{(1)}, Q_{\varphi^4 D^4}^{(2)}, Q_{\varphi^4 D^4}^{(3)}, Q_{B^2\varphi^2 D^2}^{(1)}, Q_{W^2\varphi^2 D^2}^{(1)}, Q_{W^2\varphi^2 D^2}^{(2)} $) grow faster with energy, like $s^2$.